Nestle Digital Marketing & Social Media Strategy: Case Study

 Marketing Strategy of Nestle - A Case Study - Marketing Campaign - A Caring Campaign Poora Poshan Poori Tasalli

-Poora Poshan Poori Tasalli: This campaign was initiated by Nestle Ceregrow in 2019 targeting urban couples who had children between the age of 2-5 years.
+This campaign was initiated by Nestle Ceregrow in 2019 and targeted urban couples who had children between the age of 2-5 years.

-Nestle very smartly portrayed how Indian mothers are worried about their child’s proper nourishment.
-The brand showcased its product and communicated that Ceregrow not only fulfils the child’s hunger but also provides the right kind of nutrients for the child’s immunity and overall development and nourishment.
+Throughout their campaign, Nestle highlighted the worry that mothers feel when it comes to their child’s nutrition.
+Once done, they showcased their product and talked about how Ceregrow not only fulfils their child’s hunger but also provides the right kind of nutrients for the child’s immunity and overall development and nourishment.

 3. A Campaign for Maggi lovers: Meri Maggi

-In this campaign, Nestle also encouraged its consumers to personalize Maggi as per their wants and taste and share it on social media pages to get featured on Maggi’s official Facebook page.
+Meri Maggi is one of the most successful mass campaigns led by any brand in India.
+The Meri Maggi campaign was created to pitch Maggi as a snack.
+Here, the marketing strategy of Nestle was a brilliant one as it encouraged its consumers to personalise Maggi as per their wants and tastes and share it on social media pages to get featured on Maggi’s official Facebook page.

 Watch the Meri Maggi Ad campaign here,